comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 cd ../scripts/
 bash frame1.sh "Total distance travelled for $car was $total"
 ```
-[Fig][The above script shows the algorithms for the backup function]
+[Fig16][The above script shows the algorithms for the backup function]

 The following steps summarize the algorithms to generate the summary of a car:
 1. Check the number of arguments.
 If 1 continue, if not "message", exit.